NordVPN vs ExpressVPN comparison in 2025

 Torrenting

 Both ExpressVPN and NordVPN offer incredible speeds and a wide range of servers.
-ExpressVPN is available in 105 countries, while NordVPN is available in 118.
+ExpressVPN is available in 105 countries, while NordVPN is available in 125.
 This means both providers will guarantee excellent connectivity no matter where you are worldwide.

 One of the differences between NordVPN and ExpressVPN is that NordVPN offers P2P-optimized servers for improved performance, although you can torrent with all of the provider’s servers.
 Moreover, you can enable Double VPN and Onion over VPN servers if you want additional security layers while torrenting.
 However, note that these specialty servers will lead to noticeably slower speeds.

-If that wasn’t enough, NordVPN is one of the best SOCKS5 proxy VPNs, while ExpressVPN doesn't offer a free SOCKS5 proxy.
+If that wasn’t enough, NordVPN is one of the best SOCKS5 proxy VPNs, while ExpressVPN doesn't offer a SOCKS5 proxy.
 However, with ExpressVPN, you can get the split tunneling feature on most platforms, including Windows and Android, which lets you select the apps that you want to be VPN-secured.
-NordVPN also has this feature but doesn't support it on Mac.
+NordVPN also has this feature, but doesn't support it on Mac.

 Platforms, interface, and ease of use

-Both ExpressVPN and NordVPN have good-looking interfaces and are easy to use.
+Both ExpressVPN and NordVPN have appealing interfaces and are easy to use.
 Additionally, providers let their users efficiently secure every device in their households.
 For example, NordVPN covers 10 simultaneous connections, while ExpressVPN – 8.
 You'll find apps for all major platforms, too, including Chrome, Firefox, and Edge browser extensions.
 Yet ExpressVPN has one client that NordVPN misses: a router applet.

 NordVPN | ExpressVPN | |